haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 1A0258:
+# From BPRE0, 1A6BB0:
-defeatedtrainer MARY
+defeatedtrainer NATE
 ```
 Notes:
 ```